 Most mornings, we started the day with our snacks, plus coffee in our refillable mugs at the resort food court.
 The refillable mugs were great.
 They cost about $15 after tax, and saved us a ton over the week.

 One note about cleaning plastic mugs: if you have a lingering odor from a previous beverage~even after washing~simply fill it up with hot water, let it set for a couple minutes, then dump it and fill it with ice water for a few minutes.
 Dump, and you’re ready to go.
 It works every time.
 I shared this tip at the beverage station almost every day.
-I felt like making signs to post to save everyone the eww factor of drinking lemonade that tastes like coffee.
+I felt like making signs to post to save everyone the eww factor of drinking lemonade that tastes like coffee, or coffee that tastes like lemonade.

 There were a few days that we ate breakfast at the food-court/quick service restaurant at whichever resort we were staying.
 So much food!
 Check out this breakfast I got at All Star Movies, for only $9: